tobybear/ZillaLib/Emscripten/README.md

 # Deploying
 Depending on the project option 'Embed Assets in Binary', your release build will consist of either one or two files.
-With assets embedded, the only game file you need to upload YOURGAME_WithData.js.gz.
-Without, there will be the files YOURGAME.js.gz and YOURGAME_Files.js.gz.
+With assets embedded, the only game file you need to upload is YOURGAME_WithData.js.gz.
+Without, there will be 2 files YOURGAME.js.gz and YOURGAME_Files.js.gz.
-If your webserver does not support sending gz compressed files, you can upload the js file(s) directly.
+If your webserver does not support sending gz compressed files, you can upload the .js file(s) directly.

 Now for the actual HTML code that loads the game, the build process creates a sample HTML file which you can reference (or fully copy) to create your own game loading website.
 Some things to consider when adapting the loader: